-Part of the Alberta Machine Intelligence Institute, Marlos C. Machado is a 4th year Ph.D. student in the University of Alberta’s Department of Computing Science, supervised by Amii’s Michael Bowling.
+At the time of writing this post, guest author Marlos C. Machado was a 4th year Ph.D. student at the University of Alberta’s Department of Computing Science, supervised by Amii’s Michael Bowling.

-Marlos’ research interests lie broadly in artificial intelligence with a particular focus on machine learning and reinforcement learning.
-Marlos is also a member of the Reinforcement Learning & Artificial Intelligence research group, led by Amii’s Richard S. Sutton.
+Marlos’ research interests laid broadly in artificial intelligence with a particular focus on machine learning and reinforcement learning.
+Marlos was also a member of the Reinforcement Learning & Artificial Intelligence research group, led by Amii’s Richard S. Sutton.

 In 2013, Amii researchers proposed the Arcade Learning Environment (ALE), a framework that poses the problem of general competency in AI.
 The ALE allows researchers and hobbyists to evaluate artificial intelligence (AI) agents in a variety of Atari games, encouraging agents to succeed without game-specific information.
 While this may not seem like a difficult feat, up to now, intelligent agents have excelled at performing a single task at a time, such as checkers, chess and backgammon – all incredible achievements!